zhenging/hist207b/notes/11_world_war_II/outline.md

 Sign a deal with Churchill

 **QUESTION #6:** What is the third principle in the Atlantic Charter?
-To answer QUESTION #6, read Roosevelt’s Message to Congress on "The Atlantic Charter" which is included in this outline packet.
+To answer QUESTION #6, read Roosevelt's Message to Congress on "The Atlantic Charter" which is included in this outline packet.
 + Self-determination of Nations

-#### H. Evaluating FDR’s Leadership
+#### H. Evaluating FDR's Leadership
 Fall 1941, Next Step for FDR
 Votes in Congress not there.
 Public Opinion $\to$ No foreign wars.